pestoura/IntDevQA/README.md

 - Replace **/path/to/source**, **/path/to/replica**, 60, and **/path/to/logfile.log** with appropriate values for your setup.
 - Note: The synchronization interval (60 in this example) is specified in seconds.

-## Running Tests

-To run the unit tests, use the following command:

-python -m unittest discover -s tests

-The tests will verify the following functionalities:

-- **File Creation:** Checks if files created in the source directory are copied to the replica directory.

-- **File Deletion:** Checks if files deleted from the source directory are removed from the replica directory.

-- **File Update:** Checks if files updated in the source directory are updated in the replica directory.

-- **Logging:** Verifies that log entries are recorded correctly after synchronization, including creation, deletion, and update of files.

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please feel free to submit issues or pull requests.